Abandoned Camp Rock

 Building One Interior

-Squeezing through a gap in the fence we came upon four boarded up buildings lined up neatly surrounded by heavy vegetation.
+Squeezing through a gap in the fence we came upon four boarded-up buildings lined up neatly surrounded by heavy vegetation.
 Nothing special or of note was found inside any of the buildings.
 One building to the far left looked like a stable for cows.
 The center building was locked and seemed to hold unknown items in storage and the first building on the right was completely empty.
 This was the only building that still had electricity running to it.
 All in all, not a bad site.
-Even the not so interesting spots can be small but still significant.
+Even the not-so-interesting spots can be small but still significant.
 A and I would never have met that friendly deer or built those rocks alongside the small water management stream behind the residential houses.

 Building Two